Exercising and data - bringing research to the public

 Dr Lee Pretlove standing on a stage in front of a projected screen

-Pint of Science is an annual worldwide science festival which helps researchers to share their scientific discoveries with the general public - no prior knowledge required.
+Pint of Science is an annual worldwide science festival that helps researchers share their scientific discoveries with the general public—no prior knowledge is required.

 Here’s how Dr Lee Pretlove engaged with this year’s festival.